paul-schuhm/kit-presentation-impression-publication/README.md

 You can *also* print *standard Markdown documents* to HTML, PDF or epub.

-Finally, the kit lets you publish your prints to a remote (S)FTP server.
+Finally, the kit lets you publish your prints to a remote FTP server.

 ## Design